Dumeril's Boa Care Sheet

 Dumeril’s boas make great pet snakes, but I would not recommend them as a first pet snake.
+With this care sheet, you will learn husbandry techniques and required snake supplies.
 Dumeril’s boas have calm dispositions and rarely attempt to bite.
 All bites I have experienced from Dumeril’s boas have been from overzealous feeding.
 I have never been bitten in an aggressive/defensive manner.

 Dumeril’s Boa Availability

 Dumeril’s boas are readily available.
 There are several morphs that will be available in the future.
-You can find Dumeril’s boas for sale on the Internet and through breeder websites, reptile specialty stores, and reptile shows and expos.
+You can find Dumeril’s boas for sale on the Internet and through online reptile shop/breeder websites, reptile specialty stores, and reptile shows and expos.